 By profession, I am a QA Test Analyst, which feeds into my curiosity to break things!
 I am also a passionate cook and a spiritual practitioner.
 For me, She# is all about encouraging and bridging the gender gap in all fields of under-representation, especially, the fields of Science, Technology, Engineering, and Mathematics.
 Of course, this is not to be achieved alone.
 We must employ all our forces to band together to make a change!
 Together we can do it!
 And that is what She# is all about – providing a platform for people to come together to make a difference!

-Hi, I am a new Mechanical Engineer from the Auckland University of Technology.
-I have been passionate about encouraging more girls and women to take up careers in the STEM fields.
-She# believes in the idea that balanced gender statistics are our priority and also provides learning opportunities about upcoming industry technologies and practices.
+I am a Mechanical Engineering Graduate from the Auckland University of Technology.
+I have been passionate about encouraging more girls and women to take up careers in the STEM fields throughout my university and have been part of student lead AUT STEM Womens Club.
+My ideals co-relate with She# which believes that balanced gender statistics are our priority and that providing learning opportunities about upcoming industry technologies and practices.